alex-susi/Tipping-Pitches/README.md

 ## Methodology
-* I wanted to approach this problem from the perspective of a batter - pitchers will sometimes [tip their pitches](https://inningace.com/faqs/baseball/what-is-pitch-tipping/) with visual clues such as variations in their windups and holding their glove differently
+* I wanted to approach this problem from the perspective of a batter - pitchers will sometimes [tip their pitches](https://inningace.com/faqs/baseball/what-is-pitch-tipping/) with visual clues such as variations in their windups and holding their glove differently.
+A pitcher who is tipping his pitches inadvertently reveals clues as to what kind of pitch he is about to throw.
+If a hitter is able to pick up on these clues, it puts him at a considerable advantage over the pitcher.
+Unforunately, most of these visual clues are not tracked by Statcast (yet).
+However, there is one metric that can be investigated to see if a pitcher tips his pitches: release point.